-Erin Comartin joined the WSU School of Social Work faculty in 2016, after leaving a four-year faculty position at Oakland University in Rochester, MI.
-She received her Ph.D. and M.S.W degrees from Wayne State University.
-Her research focuses on social welfare policies and interventions for vulnerable populations in the criminal justice system.
-Her work predominantly focuses on individuals convicted of sex crime perpetration, and the laws that manage their re-entry into the community.
-Additionally, she has also evaluated interventions designed to divert individuals with severe mental illness from the criminal justice system.
-Her work has been published in Deviant Behavior, Psychiatric Services, The Journal of Policy Practice, and The Journal of Social Work Values and Ethics.
+Dr. Comartin joined the WSU School of Social Work faculty in 2016, after leaving a four-year faculty position at Oakland University in Rochester, MI.
+She received her Ph.D. and M.S.W. degrees from Wayne State University.
+Her research focuses on social welfare policies and interventions for vulnerable populations in the criminal/legal system.
+Her early work focused on individuals convicted of sex crime perpetration and the laws that manage their re-entry into the community.
+Her past work also evaluates interventions designed to divert individuals with behavioral health needs from the criminal/legal system.
+Most recently, Dr. Comartin is working with community partners to evaluate the implementation and outcomes of Behavioral Threat Assessment and Management teams, which attempt to prevent mass violence events.
+Prior to her research career, Dr. Comartin worked in residential facilities for runaway and homeless youth and survivors of domestic violence and sexual assault.
+She has worked as a crisis-line worker, an intervention specialist, a case manager, and a director within these programs.
+Her research has been published in Administration and Policy in Mental Health and Mental Health Services Research, Psychiatric Services, American Journal of Public Health, and Criminal Justice & Behavior.

 Degrees and Certifications

 - Ph.D., Social Work, Wayne State University

 - MSW, Wayne State University

 - Post-Graduate Diploma of Arts in Community & Family Studies, University of Otago, New Zealand

 - BA, Sociology, Oakland University

 - Social Welfare Policy

 - Advanced Policy Analysis & Social Action

 - Macro Theory & Practice

 - Program Design & Evaluation

 Areas of Expertise